What To Do After StrongLifts 5x5

 The Character Strength 'Jacked Up Texas Method' Monday: Squat 4x6, Deadlift 3x6, Split Squats 2x10 each side, Back extensions 3x10.

 Tuesday: Bench Press 4x6, Pendlay Row 4x6, DB Lateral Raises 3x10, DB Rear Delt Flyes 3x10, Tricep Exercise of Choice 3x10, Bicep Exercise of Choice 3x10.
 Thursday: Squat 6 rep max, Deadlift 6 rep max, Core work.
 Friday: Bench Press 6 rep max, Pendlay row 6 rep max.
 Optional 1-2 sets of rear/side delt work, optional 1-2 sets of tricep/bicep work. .
 The reason I love this programme is that it provides a texas method structure for weekly strength progression, but with a slightly new rep scheme to challenge your body.
 It also provides just enough bodybuilding work to pack on some extra muscle, fill out your shirts, and build the foundation for future strength progress.

 .
 That's it for today, you've got a selection of solid options that you can use after stronglifts 5x5 to continue making progress in the gym.
 If you've got any questions, feel free to reach out to me by email, firstname.lastname@example.org.
-And as always, if you're looking for advice, programming and guidance from a coach that you can trust, you can book a call to chat with me here.
+And as always, if you're looking for custom programming built around you, you can find it right here.
 'Til Next Time Alex

 MSc Strength & Conditioning British Weightlifting Tutor/Educator

 Alex has provided Strength & Conditioning support to Leeds University, City of Leeds Swimming Club Talent Pathways, and Rebound Gymnastics Elite Squads.